stefanofa/awesome/README.md

 *   [privatenumber/pkg-size.dev](https://github.com/privatenumber/pkg-size.dev) - 📦🔍 Find the true size of an npm package

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

-## HTML

-*   [WICG/import-maps](https://github.com/WICG/import-maps) - Former home of import maps (now merged into HTML)

-*   [yairEO/tagify](https://github.com/yairEO/tagify) - 🔖 lightweight, efficient Tags input component in Vanilla JS / React / Angular / Vue

-*   [microlinkhq/metascraper](https://github.com/microlinkhq/metascraper) - Get unified metadata from websites using Open Graph, Microdata, RDFa, Twitter Cards, JSON-LD, HTML, and more.

-*   [LangbaseInc/langui](https://github.com/LangbaseInc/langui) - UI for your AI.
-Open Source Tailwind components tailored for your GPT, generative AI, and LLM projects.

-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.

-*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

-## Python

-*   [bytedance/monolith](https://github.com/bytedance/monolith) - A Lightweight Recommendation System

-*   [cyclotruc/gitingest](https://github.com/cyclotruc/gitingest) - Replace 'hub' with 'ingest' in any github url to get a prompt-friendly extract of a codebase

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
-Sell SaaS and digital products in minutes.

-*   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.

-*   [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)

-*   [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.

-*   [exo-explore/exo](https://github.com/exo-explore/exo) - Run your own AI cluster at home with everyday devices 📱💻 🖥️⌚

-*   [hyperknot/openfreemap](https://github.com/hyperknot/openfreemap) - Free and open-source map hosting solution with custom styles for websites and apps, using OpenStreetMap data

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and testing framework with built-in vulnerability detectors

-*   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers

-*   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/

-*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / TypeScript / Python / C# / PHP / Go cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges

-*   [yadm-dev/yadm](https://github.com/yadm-dev/yadm) - Yet Another Dotfiles Manager

-*   [ytisf/theZoo](https://github.com/ytisf/theZoo) - A repository of LIVE malwares for your own joy and pleasure. theZoo is a project created to make the possibility of malware analysis open and available to the public.

-*   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
-Develop and test your cloud & Serverless apps offline

 ## Jupyter Notebook